umd-lhcb/hlt-umd/README.md

 ```
 git merge origin master
 ```
 Best practice would be to develop with a local copy of the master branch.
+New code should now be pushed to `master`, whereas before it was pushed to `bnoc_run3`.

 # Writing the HLT2 Line